 Each project creates a microenterprise with risks that must be monitored and navigated.
 Effective project management is likely the proper response to any idea, from launching a new product or service to opening new locations for your business.

 First, identify project risks during the planning phase.
 What could go wrong?
-What could have an impact on your schedule, cost or strategic goals?
+What could impact your schedule, cost, or strategic goals?

 Design management strategies for each of the identified risks.
 This could involve adding slack time to your schedule to cover possible delays, having backup suppliers for vital parts, or working out contingency plans for different eventualities.